python/mypy/docs/source/common_issues.rst

       if index < 0:
           raise ValueError('No str found')

-      found = a[index]  # Has type "object" type, despite the fact that we know it is "str" return cast(str, found)  # So, we need an explicit cast to make mypy happy
+      found = a[index]  # Has type "object", despite the fact that we know it is "str" return cast(str, found)  # We need an explicit cast to make mypy happy

 Alternatively, you can use an ``assert`` statement together with some of the supported type inference techniques: